 “That’s when it became very popular to not only look back nostalgically at the show, but it also became popular to critique the show,” she explained to Closer, noting the effect the series had on herself.
 “I thought I was a Friends fan in the way that everybody was.
 I didn’t think I was one of the diehards.
 But as it turned out, when I actually sat down to think about it, I realized, ‘God, this show had a much bigger impact, not just on television and not just on haircuts, fashion, and things like that.
 It really had an impact on a global scale.’
 This is the show that eventually made it to 170-something countries.”

 One of the big issues tackled in the book and in this exclusive conversation with Kelsey is why the show remains so popular so many years later, which she credits, in her opinion, to a combination of nostalgia and a more innocent time.
 “When something is in the past, it’s very easy to think of it as simpler or easier because it’s so removed from today,” she shared.

-“Think about it: if you watch Friends, nobody’s staring at their phone all the time, because there was no such things as smartphones.
-You look at that and you think, ‘I remember when people had conversations.’
-At the same time, the show has a really universal and timeless heart to it, and it’s very relatable because it’s simply about friendship.
-That’s an experience that everybody has regardless of smartphones; we’re just looking at it through this 25-year-old lens, so it seems a little rosier.”
+“Think about it: if you watch Friends, nobody’s staring at their phone all the time, because there was no such thing as smartphones.
+You look at that and you think, ‘I remember when people had conversations,'” Kelsey continued.
+“At the same time, the show has a really universal and timeless heart to it, and it’s very relatable because it’s simply about friendship.
+That’s an experience that everybody has regardless of smartphones; we’re just looking at it through this [decades-old] lens, so it seems a little rosier.”